vyogami/java-forge/README.md

 - `sdk use java <version>`: Sets the specified version of Java as the current default.
 For example, `sdk use java 11.0.3-zulu` sets Zulu OpenJDK 11.0.3 as the default Java version.

 - `sdk list java`: Lists the available Java versions that can

-- `mvn clean install`: Builds the Java Forge project using Maven, resolving dependencies and generating the compiled output.

-- `gradle build`: Builds the Java Forge project using Gradle, resolving dependencies and generating the compiled output.

-- `java -jar <jar-file>`: Executes a compiled Java application from the generated JAR file.

-Refer to the respective documentation of each tool for more advanced usage and customization options.

-Certainly!
-Here are some common Maven and Gradle commands that you can use when working with Java projects:
 </details>

 <details>